-This editable 11-question close reading resource helps students derive deeper meaning from Act 1, Scene 5, of Romeo & Juliet by William Shakespeare.
-By engaging in this exercise, students will read to identify what the text says explicitly and implicitly, apply literary devices, analyze character, interpret figurative expressions, define unfamiliar vocabulary in context, and more.
+This editable close reading exercise features 9 text-dependent, higher-order questions, helping students improve reading comprehension of Shakespeare’s Romeo & Juliet (Act 1, Scene 3).
+By engaging in this exercise, students will read to identify what the text says explicitly and implicitly, apply literary devices, analyze character, interpret figurative expressions, isolate accurate statements from inaccurate ones, and more.
 An answer key is included.
-More specifically, this resource covers the following:
+The item is delivered in Word Document and Google Document formats.

 This resource aligns well to Adolescent Literacy Project teaching principles.
-I recommend using these worksheets as the basis for small-group discussions, letting students discuss, debate, and support their reasoning for answer choices.
+I recommend using these worksheets as the basis for small-group discussions.
+Through these discussions, students decode Shakespeare’s language and pose/respond to questions relating to plot, broad topics, and character development, demonstrating an ability to analyze how complex characters transform and advance the plot and themes by applying logic and citing compelling, meaningful textual evidence.
+They will also evaluate their peers’ reasoning and use of rhetoric to advance claims, clarifying or challenging unclear ideas.
+Using this resource for structured guidance, students, ultimately, will present information, conclusions, and supporting textual evidence clearly, concisely, and appropriately, thereby helping their peers – and teacher – comprehend their thinking.
 In the role of facilitator, I observe my students becoming more consistently engaged with the novel and taking greater ownership of their learning.

 In addition to helping students gain deeper understanding of the material and greater confidence in their ability to read harder texts, this resource was designed to prepare students for ACT-style questioning.

 - Identifying what the text says explicitly and implicitly: Juliet’s age.